 Kendra Ward has been an editor for more than a decade, working for publishing houses, universities, nonprofit organizations, and private clients.
 Previously she has worked in-house at McClelland & Stewart, an imprint of Penguin Random House Canada.
 Her projects included award-winning fiction and complex, illustrated nonfiction books.
 She holds a degree in English Literature from the University of British Columbia.

-Simone Wharton holds an Honours BA in Art History from the University of Toronto, a Publishing Certificate from Ryerson University, and is an Art History MA student at York University.
+Simone Wharton holds an MA in Art History from York University and a Publishing Certificate from Ryerson University.
 She continues to pursue her passion for the arts as an emerging curator and through her work with the ACI.
 Her curatorial projects include “Piece by Piece” at Gales Gallery, York University; “Helen Lucas: Roots to the Present” at Todmorden Mills Heritage Site; and “ab NEXT: Contemporary Abstraction by Emerging Artists” at The Robert McLaughlin Gallery.

 Senior Online Art Book Editor